Last Updated on June 8, 2025 by Travelationship

 Oh, Prague, how you charmed me.
 I have no idea how to pinpoint what it was about Prague that I liked so much.
-Maybe it was the fact that the Historic Center of Prague is a UNESCO Heritage Site.
-The historic area of Prague consists of the Old Town, the Lesser Town (Malá Strana), and the New Town areas.
+It may be that the Historic Center of Prague is a UNESCO World Heritage Site.
+The historic area of Prague consists of the Old Town, the Lesser Town (Malá Strana), and the New Town.
 Each zone has lots to offer to every type of traveler.
 I could have easily spent days in each area, but we only had three days to explore.

 The more I think of Prague, the more I think it could have simply been the feel of the city that captured my heart.
 There is a bustle and excitement that encompasses the city.
-Prague (Praha, as the locals refer to it) is a lively town with lots of grand colorful architecture.
-The Czechs have been through a lot and are jubilant to be independent; they also love their food.
-The high season for tourists is Easter through October, but if you have to travel in summer, shoot for July or August.
+Prague (Praha, as the locals refer to it) is a vibrant city with numerous grand and colorful architectural landmarks.
+The Czechs have been through a lot and are jubilant to be independent; they also take great pride in their food.
+The high season for tourists is from Easter to October, but if you must travel in the summer, aim for July or August.
 As Prague is much more expensive and popular than the rest of the Czech Republic, booking your hotel as soon as possible is strongly recommended.

 Nestled in the heart of Europe, Prague, the capital of the Czech Republic, beckons with its rich history, stunning architecture, and vibrant cultural scene.
 Often referred to as the “City of a Hundred Spires,” Prague’s charming cobblestone streets and picturesque squares make it a perfect destination for travelers who relish history, art, and an authentic European experience.
 This guide is tailored for mature adults who appreciate the convenience of public transportation and seek a deeper connection with the destinations they visit.

 Prague’s history is as fascinating as its architecture.
 Founded during the Romanesque period, it flourished in the Gothic and Renaissance eras.
-The city has been a political, cultural, and economic center of central Europe, complete with a rich history.
+The city has been a political, cultural, and economic center of Central Europe, boasting a rich history.
 From its beginnings as the capital of the Kingdom of Bohemia, through the dark times of Nazi occupation and communist rule, to its resurgence as a vibrant, democratic city, Prague’s past is a tapestry of triumph and tragedy.

 Day 1 – The Charles Bridge & Old Town

 The bridge is one of the most famous bridges in the world.
 It is adorned with 30 different statues of historically significant people.
-The most famous figure is St. John of Nepomuk whose tomb of pure silver is inside the St. Vitus Cathedral.
+The most famous figure is St. John of Nepomuk, whose tomb, crafted from pure silver, is located within the St. Vitus Cathedral.
 If you need some positive energy, rub his foot; it is rumored to bring good luck.
 The foot rubbing lines are shorter at night.
-I am not sure if it is year round, but at night, there is a bug issue on the bridge.
+I’m not sure if it’s a year-round issue, but at night, there’s a bug problem on the bridge.
 Bring a scarf and bug repellent with you, just in case.

 Dinner Time in Old Town